Spirent/Velocity-assets/Drivers/Reference/ri_layer2_template/README.md

 Category: driver
 Class: Reference

-The driver implements the layer 2 interface and requires the
+The driver implements the layer 2 switch interface and requires the
 following resource properties:
 * ipAddress (optional, but either ipAddress or Hostname must be specified)
 * Hostname (optional, but either ipAddress or Hostname must be specified)